Prescriptions can be divided into two basic categories: Repeat or Acute.

 If you want to request a repeat prescription, there are a number of different ways you can request it:

 a/ Tick the boxes on the slip at the back of your previous prescription and post it to the surgery.
-The prescription will be produced and ready for you to collect within two working days.
-You can attach a stamped addressed envelope if you would like it posted to you.
+The prescription will be produced and sent to your nominated pharmacy.
+During the pandemic period we aim to do this within four working days.

 b/ Write a letter to the practice requesting the prescription.
 Again, it will be produced and sent to your nominated pharmacy within four working days.

 c/ Request the prescription on-line.
 To do this you need to be registered with the surgery to use “Patient Access”.
-To do this you need to bring picture ID to Reception and fill in a short form.
-You will then be given a letter with your personalised codes and information on what to do.
+To do this you should contact the surgery to arrange it.
+You will then be sent/emailed a letter with your personalised codes and information on what to do.
 You then visit this website www.thelondonlaneclinic.gpsurgery.net and set up an account for yourself via the Appointments or Repeat Prescriptions buttons at the foot of the home page.
 Once the account is set up, you will be able to request a repeat prescription by clicking on the link on this screen or on the home page and then using the form on the EMIS Patient Access Repeat Prescriptions screen.
 Once the electronic request has been received, the prescription will be produced and sent to your nominated pharmacy within four working days.

 Some local pharmacies (chemist shops) run a collection/delivery service for patients.
 They can either do this manually or electronically, whichever you prefer.
 Please speak direct to the pharmacy about this.